We have compiled a few frequently asked questions below for your convenience.

 Many students do juggle work, family responsibilities and school.
 It will take some effort and time management, but it is doable.
 During GNED 100 we will speak more about time management.
 However, if this is really an issue for you right now, please come in so we can speak about it and work on some solutions.

 Every new Adult Learner has a hold on their account so they can come in to speak with someone from the Adult Learner Program so we can go over the Degree Works Degree Audit.
-This allows us to go over the major you have chosen, which credits have been transferred to Montclair, and which classes and requirements you have remaining.
+This allows us to go over the major you have chosen, which credits have been transferred to Montclair State University, and which classes and requirements you have remaining.
 At any time during your tenure, you can look up this information via your NEST Account.
 If you have questions or are confused we are here to help you.

-Currently, Montclair state uses Canvas.
+Currently, Montclair State University uses Canvas.

 Parking on campus does not have to be something you dread.
 Plan ahead and get to know the numerous locations on campus where you can park.
 For information regarding parking lots and shuttles please visit the Parking Services website.